 - Wrench or pliers to turn off utilities

-- Local maps, your local Triple AAA will have them for free
+- Local maps, your local Triple AAA will have them for free for AAA members

 - Books, games, puzzles and other activities for children

 - List of all medications for everyone in the family

 - Weather proof security box with important documents such as birth certificates, insurance policies, etc.

 - Renters and homeowners insurance, including flood damage.
 During the hurricane season have those policy numbers and contact information handy.